Roric-SD/Sky-Drones-Privacy-Policy/README.md

 Sky Drones VR ("We", "Us", or "Our") is committed to protecting your privacy.
 This privacy policy explains what information we collect when you play Sky Drones VR, how we use it, and your rights regarding that information.

 The game is intended for 13+.
 We don't knowingly collect data of minors.
-If you suspect your child to have any data and wish to delete it, contact (Email, not sharing on this chat) so we can help delete the information.
+If you suspect your child to have any data and wish to delete it, contact: mccphevroric@gmail.com so we can help delete the information.

 We collect the following data:
 - Game progress through unlocking cosmetics and the in-game tutorial (Local)